Mountains and snow, they go together like peanut butter and jelly.

 Summer in Lake Tahoe is a pure, straight-from-the-jar kind of good time.
-Between the lake and trails, rivers and campgrounds, there’s quite literally an endless amount of things to do during a Lake Tahoe summer.
+Between the lake and trails, rivers and campgrounds, there’s quite literally an endless amount of things to do in Lake Tahoe in summer.

 1. Raft the Truckee River

 Are we certain of that?
 With five bliss-filled miles of cool, clear water dotted with hidden beaches and lively swimming holes, we’ve never been more certain of anything.

-Advertised as a two-to-three hour float, locals & rafting aficionados know how to turn this stretch of heaven into an all day event.
+Although just a two-to-three hour river float, locals & rafting aficionados know how to turn this stretch of heaven into an all day event.
 (Hint: it involves plenty of pit stops at sandy wedges of shoreline and deep, dippable swimming holes.)

 While you can DIY the float, we suggest booking with Truckee River Raft.
 They just make it easy.
 All details, apart from how many White Claws to pack, will be taken care of.
 Parking?
 Check.
 A shuttle to bring you up river?
 Got it.
 A secure, definitely-leak-proof raft and paddles.
 Yep.